 After all, my keto soft-baked chocolate chip bars did not show up until we closed the youth pastor chapter of our lives.

-Fast-forward to today and now I wouldn’t touch or make any sort of cookie that has regular sugar in it.
-It’s amazing how much a person can evolve when they get the right revelation.
+Fast-forward to today, and now I wouldn’t touch or make any sort of cookie that has regular sugar in it.
+It’s amazing how much a person can evolve when they get the proper revelation.

-- 8 ounce package of cream cheese (room temperature)
+- 8 ounces of cream cheese (room temperature)